+The meek man hinted Wouldn't it be well to try, very

+147

-The meek man hinted Wouldn't it be well to try, very seriously, to find out where?
-"Ah!" said Mr. Podsnap.
-"Ea "Easy to say somewhere; not so easy to say where!
+seriously, to find out where?

+"Ah!" said Mr Podsnap.
+"Easy to say somewhere; not so easy to say where!
 But I see what you are driving at.
-I knew it from Centralization.
-No. Never with my the first.
-Not English." consent.
+I knew it from the first.
+Centralization.
+No. Never with my consent.
+Not English.
 An approving murmur arose from the heads of tribes; as saying, "There you have him!
-Hold him He was not aware (the meek man submitted of himself) that he was driving at any ization.
-He had no favorite ization that he knew of.
+Hold him!"
+He was not aware (the meek man submitted of himself) that he was driving at any ization.
+He had no favourite ization that he knew of.
 But he certainly was more staggered by these terrible occurrences than he was by names, of howsoever so many syllables.
-Might he ask, was dying of destitution and neglect necessarily English?"
-"You know what the population of London is, I suppose," said Mr. Podsnap.
+Might he ask, was dying of destitution and neglect necessarily English?
+"You know what the population of London I, I suppose," said Mr Podsnap.

-The meek man supposed he did, but supposed that had absolutely nothing to do with it, if its "And you know; at least I hope you know;" said Mr. Podsnap, with severity, "that Provi- I can't think." dence has declared that you shall have the poor always with you?"
+The meek man supposed he did, but supposed that had absolutely nothing to do with it, if its laws were well administered.
+"And you know; at least I hope you know;" said Mr Podsnap, with severity, "that Providence has declared that you shall have the poor always with you?"
 The meek man also hoped he knew that.